smantic/blog/content/posts/gopath-is-not-deprecated.md

 > "Gopath is deprecated, use go modules".

 While what they mean to say is true, that is developing in gopath mode is deprecated.
 When interpreted literally this statement is not true.
 And very likely confuses new comers to go.
-Lets peel back a layer of the onion and be exact with what we mean to say.
+Lets peel back a layer of the onion and understand exactly what it is we mean to say.

 The action of developing inside of Gopath *and* not using modules is deprecated.
 This is (uncommonly) called 'gopath development mode' or just 'gopath mode' and is how development was done in go prior to go modules.